ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

 ```
 {: codeblock}

+### Provisioning isolated compute with Terraform
+{: #provisioning-isolated-computer-terraform}
+{: terraform}

-- **Isolated:** Provision a {{site.data.keyword.databases-for-mongodb}} Isolated instance with the same `"host_flavor"` parameter, setting it to the desired Isolated size.
-Available hosting sizes and their `host_flavor value` parameters are listed in [Table 1](/docs/databases-for-mongodb?topic=databases-for-mongodb-provisioning&interface=terraform#host-flavor-parameter-terraform).
+Provision a {{site.data.keyword.databases-for-mongodb}} Isolated instance with the same `"host_flavor"` parameter, setting it to the desired Isolated size.
+Available hosting sizes and their `host_flavor value` parameters are listed in [Table 1](#host-flavor-parameter-terraform).
 For example, `{"host_flavor": "b3c.4x16.encrypted"}`.
 Note that since the host flavor selection includes CPU and RAM sizes (`b3c.4x16.encrypted` is 4 CPU and 16 RAM), this request does not accept both, an Isolated size selection and separate CPU and RAM allocation selections.

 ```terraform
 data "ibm_resource_group" "group" {